 - Crack open essential oils and the diffuser asap.
 We use tea tree oil, peppermint and eucalyptus in the diffuser as a combo mixture.
 I just mix my own oils, usually 2 drops of each.

 - Give child bath and strip bedsheets before having a child spend the day in that bed.

 - Start some chicken soup on the stove as my Russian granny taught me that chicken soup helps heal anything.

 - Whip up some fresh real fruit popsicles - get the kids those vitamins in a way that they will actually eat - or lick in this case.

-- Wipe the house down with my favorite disinfectant Sol-U-Guard.
+- Wipe the house down with my favourite disinfectant Sol-U-Guard.
 I buy this from Melaleuca as I am a part-time member.
 Lysol is alright also but I really prefer to use natural ingredients instead of chemicals.
 You can also create your own cleaner with water and tea tree oil.

 - Endless loads of laundry, washing every bed, blanket, and clothing that I can find.
 I will repeat this process when the sickness leaves us also.
 This is not the frugal way to live, but it helps keep the bugs away from the rest of the family, even if just a little bit.

 - Snuggle up with my kiddo and create a feeling of comfort and safety.

 These just a few of the things I do when the kids are not well and I have to miss work.
 As you can see, it is not a day off in any way, a lot of work goes into a sick day.